 One of the lesser-known spaces in CCA is our artist’s flat on the third floor overlooking Scott Street.
 It’s a small space but it’s an invaluable asset as it allows us the flexibility to host residencies with minimal accommodation costs.
 In relation to the Creative Lab, it is used by residents coming from further afield.
 At other times, it hosts separate longer-term residencies, such as residencies from Lithuanian artists Darius Mikšys and Darius Ziura supported by the Lithuanian embassy, and our long-standing artist exchange with Quebec.
 One of the artists we hosted through this CALQ exchange held her residency entirely from the artist’s flat, creating illustrated responses to the personal messages she receives from strangers via Tumblr under the pseudonym Ambivalently Yours.

-Creative Lab residencies are filled through an annual callout, which is open now for 2017/18 - the deadline is 6pm on Monday 12 December, and more details on applying can be found here.
+Creative Lab residencies are filled through an annual callout, which is now closed for 2017/18.
+Details of the 2017/18 callout can be found here; applications for 2018/19 are likely to open in Autumn 2017.
 Information on current and upcoming residencies can also be found on our website.